Angry Birds maker Rovio reports profit rise on lower costs

-HELSINKI (Reuters) - Rovio Entertainment (ROVIO.HE), maker of the 10-year-old “Angry Birds” mobile game series, on Tuesday reported a nearly 75% rise in first-quarter profit helped by lower costs.
+HELSINKI, April 28 (Reuters) - Rovio Entertainment , maker of the 10-year-old “Angry Birds” mobile game series, on Tuesday reported a nearly 75% rise in first-quarter profit helped by lower costs.

 The Finnish company, which listed its shares in 2018, said its adjusted operating profit rose to 13 million euros ($14.1 million) from 7.5 million while revenue fell 6% to 66.6 million euros.